christopherii/forty-jekyll-theme/_posts/2019-01-23-abstraction.md

 What is the most general version of your solution?
 Of your problem?
 Of your idea?

 By what mechanism causes your favorite technique work?
+What is the why behind it?
 And with that causal mechanism in mind, what other techniques can leverage it?
 And immediately you go from having one technique to having a stable of techniques, unified by their mechanism.

 Can you map your problem to a more general representation (ex., from the internet to a graph, or from your leadership structure to a hierarchy) which will let you leverage bodies of existing solutions?